SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-monitoring/index.md

 ## Azure Integration FAQs

-For answers to frequently asked questions about integrating Azure into an enterprise environment using ARM (Azure Resource Manager) architecture, see [Azure Integrations using ARM](/docs/send-data/collect-from-other-data-sources/azure-monitoring/arm-integration-faq).
+For answers to frequently asked questions about integrating Azure into an enterprise environment using ARM (Azure Resource Manager) architecture, see [Azure Integration with ARM FAQ](/docs/send-data/collect-from-other-data-sources/azure-monitoring/arm-integration-faq).